tbennett0/bsides-lilygo-passport/README.md

 A collection of conference labs built around the LILYGO T-Dongle-S3 and related station materials for BSides hands-on learning.
 The repository holds machine setup, some lab firmware projects themselves, host provisioning scripts, and the participant/facilitator documentation used to run the stations.

+## Disclaimer

+This project is provided for educational, research, and authorized security-testing purposes.

+The software and materials in this repository demonstrate offensive security techniques and may perform actions that resemble or constitute malicious activity when used outside a controlled environment.
+Use these materials only on systems, devices, and networks that you own or for which you have explicit authorization to test.

+You are solely responsible for how you use, modify, distribute, or deploy this project and for ensuring that your use complies with applicable laws, policies, and authorization requirements.

+This project is provided **“AS IS”**, without warranties or guarantees of any kind.
+The authors and contributors are not responsible for damage, data loss, service interruption, unauthorized access, legal consequences, or other harm resulting from the use or misuse of this project.

+See the `LICENSE` file for the terms governing use and distribution of this software.

 ## What This Repository Contains

 At a high level, this repo is organized around individual labs under `labs/`, plus shared setup and documentation assets at the repo root.